allabux21/gwright99.github.io/flask-blueprint/index.md

     1. Allows me to work locally but can migrate to the cloud effortlessly. ii.

 2. Establish a project template that:
-  i.
-Has its dependencies isolated from other projects on the system.
+    1. Has its dependencies isolated from other projects on the system.
   2. Comes with a pre-configured linting solution.
   3. Comes with a pre-configured testing solution.
   4. Comes with a pre-configured database solution.